News & Reviews

 “Jeremy Backhouse is the real deal” – Francis Pott

 “Jeremy Backhouse is the real deal: a commanding and fearless conductor of impeccable technique and with a matchless ability to combine iron structural grasp on the grandest scale with a sensitivity to every expressive nuance and possibility.
-His calm, unflappable temperament and warm personal rapport with his performers have endeared […]
+His calm, unflappable temperament and warm personal rapport with his performers have endeared him to a huge range […]

 Read more